 The federal court system is based on English common law.
 Each state has its own unique legal system, of which all but one is based on English common law (the Louisiana legal system is influenced by the Napoleonic Code).
 A primary component of the judicial system is the judicial review of legislative and executive acts.

-The United States is a member of a number of international organisations, including being a permanent member of the United Nations (UN) Security Council, a member of the North Atlantic Treaty Organization (NATO), a member of the G-7, a member of the North American Free Trade Agreement (NAFTA), a member of the Organisation for Economic Co-operation and Development (OECD), and a member of the World Trade Organization (WTO).
+The United States is a member of a number of international organisations, including being a permanent member of the United Nations (UN) Security Council, a member of the North Atlantic Treaty Organization (NATO), a member of the G-7, a member of the United States-Mexico-Canada Agreement (USMCA), a member of the Organisation for Economic Co-operation and Development (OECD), and a member of the World Trade Organization (WTO).

 PwC’s US Tax practice helps organisations and individuals create the value they're seeking.
 Our marketplace knowledge, industry insight, and technical expertise helps you better manage your business and improve performance in today’s ever-changing environment.
 Our US Tax practice is made up of 11,000 tax professionals who are part of an integrated, worldwide community of 40,000 tax professionals.
 PwC's global network of firms offers results-driven insight and technology to deliver tax services wherever you do business.
 PwC's Tax practice has the experience and depth of knowledge on a wide variety of tax issues to address your unique business needs and challenges.

 For more information about PwC’s tax services and capabilities, please visit us at www.pwc.com/us/tax.

 Federal CIT: 21%.
 State CITs range from 1% to 12% (although some states impose no CIT) and are deductible expenses for federal CIT purposes.